ilyakasharokov/GophKeeper/README.md

 Need online for the first launch to register users.
 After that you can use add, view and delete notes in offline mode.

 App keeps encrypted data in STORAGE_PATH file.

+run "make" to build clients apps for different platforms and server app.